nxskok/pasias/docs/12-regression.md

 somewhere.
 Inside `facet_wrap` there are *no dots*: a squiggle, followed by the name(s) of the variable(s) that distinguish(es) the facets.
-\marginnote{If there are more than one, they  should be separated by plus signs as in lm.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">If there are more than one, they  should be separated by plus signs as in lm.
 Each facet then  has as many labels as variables.
-I haven't actually done this  myself, but from looking at examples, I think this is the way it  works.}
+I haven't actually done this  myself, but from looking at examples, I think this is the way it  works.</span>
 The only "design" decision I made here was that the facets should be arranged somehow in two columns, but I didn't care which ones should be where.